rstudio-conf-2022/wtf-rstats/README.md

 ## Prework

-Please follow Happy Git and GitHub for the UseR [Ch 3.1 Pre-workshop set-up](https://happygitwithr.com/workshops.html#pre-workshop-set-up).
+For this workshop, participants will be working from their personal laptops.

+Please be ready with **current versions** of both R and RStudio.
+This means R >= 4.2.0 and RStudio >= 2022.02.3+492, unless you have a good reason otherwise.
+See the discussion in Install or upgrade R and RStudio: [https://happygitwithr.com/install-r-rstudio.html#install-r-rstudio](https://happygitwithr.com/install-r-rstudio.html#install-r-rstudio).

+In addition, it is essential that you do the requested **pre-workshop Git/GitHub set up** in advance: [https://happygitwithr.com/workshops.html#pre-workshop-set-up](https://happygitwithr.com/workshops.html#pre-workshop-set-up).

-If you have questions, please ask on the community.rstudio.com thread: [https://community.rstudio.com/t/what-they-forgot-to-teach-you-about-r-workshop-rstudio-conf-2022/138999](https://community.rstudio.com/t/what-they-forgot-to-teach-you-about-r-workshop-rstudio-conf-2022/138999).
+If you have questions in advance of the workshop, please ask on the **RStudio Community thread**: [https://community.rstudio.com/t/what-they-forgot-to-teach-you-about-r-workshop-rstudio-conf-2022/138999](https://community.rstudio.com/t/what-they-forgot-to-teach-you-about-r-workshop-rstudio-conf-2022/138999).

 ------------------------------------------------------------------------